chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_drbd_config_disk.rst

 * The storage is added in a logical volume group named ``drbd``
 * The volume group should have adequate space to enable |lvm| snapshots to be used for backups; this amount depends on many factors, including how much changes in-between snapshots, how long the snapshots will be kept, and the (eventual) size of the |chef server| database; a decent starting point when sizing |lvm| snapshots is ~10% of the raw, unpartitioned disk space

-The following commands would properly set up the back-end disk configuration for |drbd|:
+The following commands would properly set up the backend disk configuration for |drbd|:

 .. code-block:: bash